tmart234/tmart234.github.io/_posts/2021-09-08-cyber-risk.md

 title: Cybersecurity Risk
 ---

-Wanted to discuss some shower thoughts I've had recently around Cybersecurity risk.
+I wanted to discuss some shower thoughts that I've had recently around how we percieve Cybersecurity risk.
+I recognize that the subject of cybersecurity risk is not very sexy.
+So being my first post, I gave the blog a HOT title.

-First, the simplest formula:
+First, if you haven't already, check the whitepaper <a href="https://resources.sei.cmu.edu/asset_files/WhitePaper/2018_019_001_538372.pdf">Towards Improving CVSS.</a>
+TL;DR: of the paper is it identifies 3 critiques for CVSS to resemble Risk:
+1. Failure to account for context (both technical and human-organizational).
+2. Failure to account for material consequences of vulnerability (whether life or property is threatened)
+3. Operational scoring problems (inconsistent or clumped scores, algorithm design quibbles)

+You can also optionally check out <a href="https://bit.ly/cvssv4-workitems">A List of potential improvements for CVSS v4</a>.
+We will cover some of these within this post but note that the v4 improvements contain the <a href="https://resources.sei.cmu.edu/asset_files/WhitePaper/2018_019_001_538372.pdf">Towards Improving CVSS</a> article referenced above.

+I have scored with CVSS a bit but only started really digging into the issue after I stubled on an interview with Art Manion, one of the origional creators of CVSS.
+When asked how CVSS was formulated, what <a href="https://searchsecurity.techtarget.com/news/252458370/CERT-CCs-Art-Manion-says-CVSS-scoring-needs-to-be-replaced">  he had to say </a> was quite alarming: “The math is sort of tortuous.
+There wasn't a lot of transparency on that process.
+I'm on the SIG, so I actually know a little bit about what happened, but no one else really does.
+We didn't even write it down that well internally, so it's hard to tell.”
+Wow so answering questions like "Why "Local"  for Attack Vector equals 0.71" is impossible to answer becasue no "one wrote it down".
+So not only are people confusing CVSS for a risk analyis, but we don't have sound reasoning for it's formula.
+Okay then what is risk?
+From a non-cybersecurity perspective, the simplest formula typically used is:

 **Risk = Impact x Likelihood**

 I want to acknowledge that everyone tends to define risk differently.
 Your CISO might think of impact in terms of Financial loss and QA might in terms of patient harm.

-As a security professional, you might want to redefine the formula even further because you read about it in some blog post:
+As a security professional, you might want to redefine the formula even further because you slightly read into it for a CISSP exam:

 **Risk = (Threat Actor Capability / Vulnerability Weakness) x Likelihood x Impact – Control Effectiveness**